mmagnus/OrgModeClocking2Calendar/readme.md

     Skip this task, too old!
     (...)

+or with a filter (new in 2021):

+    ./OrgModeClocking2Calendar.py -d 3 mq  /Users/magnus//geekbook/notes/work-curr.org --filter '#mq' --log mq.log
+    # insert clockings into mq calendar

 The script is straightforward, it's a hack in some sense.
 For each clocking entry, an Apple Script is generated and Apple Tell is executed to push a new even to selected Calendar.
 Works only on Mac.
 All already entered entries go to a log file, so they are not entered one again.

 [1] https://orgmode.org/manual/Clocking-commands.html#Clocking-commands

 Changelog:

+- 210729 add --filter
 - 200330 --date DATE